Why should you maintain and clean the pond?

 - If there is not enough oxygen in the water the rotting process (the Nitrogen Cycle) cannot complete resulting in the production of other gases - methane and hydrogen sulphide (the smell of rotten eggs) which are noxious to fish and other living organisms.

-The task is to remove any thick silt layer and do a partial water change to reintroduce oxygen to the system and remove the overload of rotting material.
+- Remove the thick silt layer and do a partial water change to reintroduce oxygen to the system

-Some silt will also be a useful source of nutrient for waterlilies next year.
+- Some silt will also be a source of nutrient for waterlilies next year.

 Alternatively, use Mud Muncher.